isomerpages/moe-chijpritoapayoh/pages/Highlights.md

 we always strive to be “Simple in Virture, Steadfast in Duty”.</p>
 <p>It has been my profound honour to share this journey with you.</p>
 <p>May God continue to bless CHIJ Primary, her leaders, teaching and non-teaching
-staff, students, parents and alumnae, now and always.</p>
+staff, students, parents and alumnae, now and always.2024 was a very special year for us as CHIJ celebrated its 170th anniversary.
+An album with 12 songs written by students, teachers and alumni from across the CHIJ family of schools was launched at the event.</p>
+<p></p>
 <p>With Thanksgiving and Love,</p>
 <p>Vivienne Lim</p>
 <p>Chairperson</p>